 Be creative, be imaginative, come up with ideas about why the idea you are working on is newsworthy.
 Think about what excites you, and how it is helping others.
 This is a better starting point for pitching your company and achieving coverage.
 Ideally, your PR / marketing people understand what the product does, and have heard about positive customer experiences which can then form a good starting point for developing interesting, shareable stories.

-There are lots of places where startups are regularly featured, both in print and online publications.
+There are lots of places where start-ups are regularly featured, both in print and online publications.
 A smart start-up will know where and who these are, and be mailing them to feature your company.
 These journalists are always looking for future content, by following the tips above why not make their life easier and increase the likelihood of getting your own company featured too!
+Use Google Alerts to get notified of new articles featuring start-up stories.

-In the world of online search you can increase the findability of your business for all the key terms you’d like to be found for.
+In the world of online search you can improve the visibility of your brand by focusing on producing quality content.
 How?
 By writing about it yourself.
-Many smart start-ups have increased the amount of traffic to their sites and awareness of their products by writing good articles about it themselves on their own company blog.
+Many smart start-ups have increased the amount of traffic to their websites and improved awareness of their products by publishing articles on their blog.
 Often this has been done by the founders themselves, they know the company’s story best of all.
 It is a great way to ensure the conversation is about the areas of your product you are most happy about.
 It is the perfect opportunity to share all the positive feedback and happy stories from people who your product(s) have helped.